Farama-Foundation/Minigrid/docs/source/user-guide.md

         )
 ```

-4. Register the child class environment with gym-minigrid
+4. Register the child class environment with gym-minigrid right under the child class

 ```python
 register(